giantswarm/docs/swarmdocs/content/guides/your-first-application/ruby.md

 Applications in Giant Swarm are [configured using a JSON configuration file](/reference/swarm-json/) that is usually called `swarm.json`.
 For this application, we create a configuration containing one service with two components.

-Pay close attention to how we create a link between our two components by defining a dependency in the `flask` component pointing to the `redis` component.
+Pay close attention to how we create a link between our two components by defining a dependency in the `ruby-web-component` component pointing to the `redis` component.

 ```json
 {